lukepring/SD2-Coursework-VMS/README.md

 # Veterinary Management System in C++ with OOP Principles
-Created by Luke Pring, Jack Turner and Richard Akole at University of Roehampton for our Software Development 2 Module
+Created by Luke Pring (A00012218), Jack Turner, Oluwatobi Obafemi (OBA23592328) and Richard Akole (RIC22599703) at University of Roehampton for our Software Development 2 Module
 - Use Object Oriented Programming principles, including including header files and use of classes.
 - Detailed planning prior to writing any code.
 - Robust code with error handling and input validation.